If you are planning on applying to Tabor, the fee for the application costs $50.

 These are the application deadlines for Tabor College.

 Tabor does not offer early decision or early action.

 ➡️ Find a list of some competetive colleges that admit significantly more applicants during early decision or early action than during regular admission.

 It is moderately difficult to get into Tabor.
 Tabor evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, Tabor accepted 56% of all applicants, about 454 from the 812 applicants.

 Schools that are moderately difficult to get into, like Tabor, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Transfer student admissions is moderately difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you stand out.

 |Academic GPA||Very Important|